capierc3/StarfinderGM/README.md

 new ship is the only working selection, used to buld a ship
 ## file->Equipment
 current funchtions include searching through and reading the database by equipment type then filtering by sub type and levels
+## Galaxy bulder and vier
+Currently only useable in a CLI enviorment. lets you add sectors to the galaxy and view existing systems.
 ## rest
 function of other options still in development.

+# To run
+## Main GUI app
+gradle build -> gradle runApp

+## Galaxy CLI
+gradle build -> gradle worldbuilder